How to effectively prevent tick infestations

 Moist and humid environments

 Ticks thrive in moist and humid environments, as these conditions are favorable for their survival and development.
 Areas with high humidity levels, such as marshes, swamps, and damp areas, provide an ideal environment for ticks to thrive.
-Take extra precautions when or residing in such environments.
+Take extra precautions when exploring or residing in such environments.

 Common hiding spots in your yard